feripratama/advancetrust-1/README.md

 ``` bash
 $ composer require feripratama/advancetrust
 ```
-## 1. In your config/app.php add :
+## 1. In your config/app.php add for laravel 5.4 only:

 ``` php
 'providers' => array(